mozey/ignore-vendor/README.md

 git merge example2/vendor
 ```

-### Use alternative approach given an existing branch
+### Instructions to use alternative approach given an existing branch

 Suppose you already have a branch where both *"vendor"* and *"app"* files were changed.